-They’re fast growing and have gorgeous shiny red leaves and cream colored flowers in spring.
+They’re fast growing, with gorgeous shiny red leaves and cream colored flowers in spring.

-Photinia are easy to propagate, even for beginner gardeners, and in this article I’ll show you step by step how to root photinia from cuttings.
+Photinias are easy to propagate, even for beginner gardeners, and in this article I’ll show you step by step how to root photinias from cuttings.

 Propagating your own Photinia plants is a great way to save money, especially if you’re planning on growing a long hedge.